osbre/osbre.github.io/_posts/2021-06-30-makerlog-shortucts.markdown

 ## Implementation

-In the next few steps I\'ll show you how you can make your own \"Makerlog\" shortcut, and place it on a home screen.
+In the next few steps I\'ll show you how you can make your own \"Makerlog\" shortcut, and place it on a home screen as an icon.

 #### Step 1.
 Make a webhook